emmajhudgins/emmajhudgins.github.io/05-publications.md

 **Oral Presentations**

-**Hudgins, E.J.**, Management priorities to limit the impacts of Emerald Ash Borer on US street trees Presented at the Western EAB Cooperators Meeting, 29 March 2024.
+* **Hudgins, EJ**.
+Optimal management to slow the spread of North American forest insects and pathogens.
+Presented at the Ecological Society of Australia Annual Conference, Melbourne, Australia, 12 December 2024.

+* **Hudgins, EJ**, MacQuarrie, CJK, & Yemshanov, D. Forecasting and optimally managing the spread of invasive forest pests.
+Presented at the Australian Biosecurity Symposium, Gold Coast, Australia, 27 August 2024.

+* **Hudgins, EJ**, MacQuarrie, CJK, & Yemshanov, D. Forecasting invasion patterns to minimize the impacts of invasive forest insects and pathogens at large scales.
+Presented at the IUFRO World Congress 2024, Stockholm, Sweden, 26 June 2024.
 Invited presentation.

+* **Hudgins, EJ**, MacQuarrie, CJK, & Yemshanov, D. Forecasting invasion patterns to minimize the impacts of invasive forest insects and pathogens at large scales.
+Seminar presented to the CREAF lab at the University of Barcelona, 19 June 2024.
+Invited presentation.

+* **Hudgins, E.J.**, Management priorities to limit the impacts of Emerald Ash Borer on US street trees Presented at the Western EAB Cooperators Meeting, 29 March 2024.
+Invited presentation.

+* **Hudgins, E.J.**, Management priorities to limit the impacts of Emerald Ash Borer on US street trees Presented at the Western EAB Cooperators Meeting, 29 March 2024.
+Invited presentation.

-**Hudgins, E.J.**, Using Spatial Information to Protect our Environment, 18 March 2024.
+* **Hudgins, E.J.**, Using Spatial Information to Protect our Environment, 18 March 2024.
 Arthur Rylah Institute Seminar.
 Invited presentation.

-**Hudgins, E.J.**, Spread management priorities to limit Emerald Ash Borer Impacts to US Street Trees.
+* **Hudgins, E.J.**, Spread management priorities to limit Emerald Ash Borer Impacts to US Street Trees.
 Science Early Career Research Summit, 20 February 2024.
 Winner - best oral presentation.

 * **Hudgins, E.J.**.
 North American forest invader spread, impacts, and management priorities for urban resilience.
 Presented at the Australian Department of Agriculture, Fisheries, and Forestry Plant Health Division Meeting, March 29th, 2023.